Panjdeh incident: Background

 Most of Turkmenistan is desert but irrigation supports a fairly dense population on the north slope of the Kopet Dag (Geok Tepe and Ashgabat).
-East of this are the oases of Tejend and Merv, one of the great cities of central Asia.
+East of this are the oases of Tejend and Merv, the latter being one of the great cities of central Asia.
 Tejend was much smaller and to the south of Tejend and Merv is a grassy region sometimes called Badghis which is bounded by the Hari-Rud river on the west and the Murghab River to the east.
 The Hari-Rud flows north along the modern Iranian border, enters Turkmenistan and spreads out forming the Tejend oasis before drying up in the desert.
 The Murghab flows north through what is now Afghanistan and Turkmenistan, reaches Yoloten and spreads out, forming the Merv oasis.
 Where the Murghab crosses the current border, the irrigated area of Panjdeh (Five Villages) existed.
 Badghis was about 100 mi wide and 75–150 mi long from north to south, depending on where the boundaries are set.
 South of Badghis is the important Afghan city and border fort of Herat.

-At the time of the Panjdeh Incident, it was generally agreed that the northern frontier of Afghanistan began from the Persian border at Serakhs, running about 270 mi east-north-east to meet the Oxus at Khoja Sale, an old name for the point where the Oxus now leaves Afghanistan.
+At the time of the Panjdeh incident, it was generally agreed that the northern frontier of Afghanistan began from the Persian border at Serakhs, running about 270 mi east-north-east to meet the Oxus at Khoja Sale, an old name for the point where the Oxus now leaves Afghanistan.
 This border had never been properly defined.